Current account (balance of payments): Interrelationships in the balance of payments

 The balance of payments (BOP) is the record of a country's monetary transactions with the rest of the world.
 Transactions are either marked as a credit or a debit.
 Within the BOP there are three separate categories under which different transactions are categorized: the current account, the capital account and the financial account.
 In the current account, goods, services, income and current transfers are recorded.
 In the capital account, physical assets such as a building or a factory are recorded.
 And in the financial account, assets pertaining to international monetary flows of, for example, business or portfolio investments are noted.

 Absent changes in official reserves, the current account is the mirror image of the sum of the capital and financial accounts.
 One might then ask: Is the current account driven by the capital and financial accounts or is it vice versa?
 The traditional response is that the current account is the main causal factor, with capital and financial accounts simply reflecting financing of a deficit or investment of funds arising as a result of a surplus.
 However, more recently some observers have suggested that the opposite causal relationship may be important in some cases.
 In particular, it has controversially been suggested that the United States current account deficit is driven by the desire of international investors to acquire US assets (see Ben Bernanke, William Poole links below).
 However, the main viewpoint undoubtedly remains that the causative factor is the current account and that the positive financial account reflects the need to finance the country's current account deficit.

 Current account surpluses are facing current account deficits of other countries, the indebtedness of which towards abroad therefore increases.
 According to Balances Mechanics by Wolfgang Stützel this is described as surplus of expenses over the revenues.
-Increasing imbalances in foreign trade are critically discussed as a possible cause of the financial crisis since 2007.
-The existing differences between the current accounts in the eurozone is considered to be the root cause of the Euro crisis by many Keynesian economists, such as Yanis Varoufakis, Heiner Flassbeck, Paul Krugman and Joseph Stiglitz.
+Increasing imbalances in foreign trade are critically discussed as a possible cause of the 2008 financial crisis.
+The existing differences between the current accounts in the eurozone is considered to be the root cause of the euro area crisis by many Keynesian economists, such as Yanis Varoufakis, Heiner Flassbeck, Paul Krugman and Joseph Stiglitz.